Emergency Room Manager

 Do ER employees eventually get desensitized to morbidity?

-Asked by TrimTebow over 12 years ago
+Asked by TrimTebow almost 13 years ago

 You compartmentalize your life, you have to or you couldn't function day to day.
 There is a lot of sick humor among staff in the break room.
 I think that if you don't deal with it as it happens and talk about it honestly with a friend or co-worker, you will eventually burn out or develop self-destructive behaviors.
 ER nurses are a lot like police officers or firefighters/first responders.
 There is a lot of substance abuse and depression among us.
 ER nurses do not come to work impaired (generally), but there is a lot of alcohol use outside of work to deal with what we see on a daily basis.